livelifelively/documentation-driven-development-tools/src/workflows/non-dev/workflow-creation.md

 # Workflow: Workflow Creation

+## Workflow Definition

+### Objective

-**Objective:** To collaboratively design and document a new, standardized workflow that can serve as a clear, executable set of instructions for an AI assistant, ensuring consistency and effectiveness across all defined processes.
+To collaboratively design and document a new, standardized workflow that can serve as a clear, executable set of instructions for an AI assistant, ensuring consistency and effectiveness across all defined processes.

+### Participants

+- Human Developer
-**Participants:** Human Developer, AI Assistant
+- AI Assistant

+### Trigger

-**Trigger:** A new repeatable process has been identified that would benefit from being codified into a standard workflow.
+A new repeatable process has been identified that would benefit from being codified into a standard workflow.

+### Control Model

+**Collaborative (Peer)** - The Human Developer and AI Assistant work together to design and document the new workflow.
+The process is interactive and iterative, with the Human providing the initial vision and the AI helping to structure and refine it.

 ---